kadishmal/cubrid-cookbook/README.md

 ## TODO

+1. Test on 64-bit Ubuntu 10.04.
+2. Test on other versions of Ubuntu.
-1. Test on other **Linux distributions** including Fedora, CentOS, and other versions of Ubuntu.
+3. Test on other **Linux distributions** including Fedora and CentOS.
-2. Implement **version support** to allow users to install different versions of CUBRID and the PDO driver.
+4. Implement **version support** to allow users to install different versions of CUBRID and the PDO driver.
-3. Create recipes for other **CURBID drivers** including PHP, Python, and Perl.
+5. Create recipes for other **CURBID drivers** including PHP, Python, and Perl.

 ## License and Authors